mosip/data-archive/data-archive/archive-jobs/mosip_credential/README.md

 # Archival Jobs
-The Jobs will archive the data from the source database to the destination database in mosip_credential db.
+The Jobs will archive the data from the **credential_transactions** table in mosip_credential db to the table in archive database.

 ## Pre-requisite steps: